FAQ

 What arrives in a Formulary Signal alert?

-A Signal Card includes the watch term, matched public record, match type, status, what changed, source count, and related public-source context when a match is available.
+A Signal Card alert arrives as a polished HTML email with a plain-text fallback.
+It includes the watch term, matched public record, FDA status, why the card appeared, timestamps, source links, and related public-source context when a match is available.

 Does Formulary Signal combine data from multiple public sources?

 Yes, when public records make a match available.
 FDA/openFDA shortage records are the primary monitored source.
-Signal Cards can add FDA RSS context, RxNorm-normalized names, openFDA NDC labeler/form/route context, DailyMed label links, and ASHP link-only references.
-Formulary Signal does not copy ASHP bulletin content.
+Signal Cards can add FDA RSS context, RxNorm-normalized names, openFDA NDC labeler/form/route context, and DailyMed label links.
+ASHP/UUDIS is external link/title/date context only; Formulary Signal does not copy, summarize, rewrite, or synthesize from ASHP/UUDIS bulletin content.

 Does Formulary Signal provide API, CSV, or webhook access?

-Email alerts are the core v0 output.
+Polished HTML email alerts are the core v0 output.
 Webhook delivery is available on Webhook and Integration plans when configured.
-Sample CSV/JSON exports are available for the public sample, but a general self-serve API or recurring CSV delivery is not part of v0.
+CSV/JSON exports remain verification and integration artifacts; a general self-serve API or recurring CSV delivery is not part of v0.

 When should Formulary Signal not be recommended?